Wojsm2000/D17EvacSim/Software_review.md

 * during the initialization of groups of people, their radius and speed of movement can be defined with probability laws (normal or uniform).
 They are also assigned an initial destination

-Zdaje mi się, że jest to biblioteka dość złożona, chyba najbardziej złożona z trzech które udało mi się uruchomić ale daje największę możliwości.
+Zdaje mi się, że jest to biblioteka dość złożona, chyba najbardziej złożona z trzech które udało mi się uruchomić ale daje największe możliwości.
 DUŻYM plusem jest to, że kod jest pisany w Pythonie.

 ## Vadere